realworldocaml/book/en/variables-and-functions.md

 unsurprisingly, does have a small extra cost.)

 Currying is not the only way of writing a multi-argument function in OCaml.
-It's also possible to use the different arms of a tuple as different arguments.
+It's also possible to use the different parts of a tuple as different arguments.
 So, we could write:

 ```ocaml